-TOP's Tom Houck debuted the WD-30 last summer, and it was a major hit.
+TOP's Tom Houck debuted the WD-30 two summers ago, and it was a major hit.
 The camp focuses on learning and drilling over 30 techniques to turn and pin opponents after capturing a wrist.
 Chain wrestling is emphasized.
 Campers also learn a variety of ways to capture a wrist.
 "WD" stands for Wrist Domination.

 WD-30 Camp is geared towards high schoolers and middle schoolers with experience and a strong desire to improve.
 Younger wrestlers may be accepted on an exception basis.
 All registrants are put on wait list and then accepted once we know they have good partners (if campers identify their partners in advance, this will help ensure they are accepted).